maxchampoux/Ibanfirst/CompanyCreation.md

 ```

 This service will return an IBAN for the deposit of the "Capital Social" of your future company.
+We will require the signature, ID and power of attorney of all founders at this stage.

 #### 3. Ask for a certificate of deposit ####